damianolodi/damianolodi/content/authors/admin/_index.md

 ---

-I am a physicist with a strong interest in business, startups and practical application of modern technologies.
-I love discovering how modern technologies are applied in different context, with a particular focus on en
+I am a physicist with a strong interest in business, startups and practical application of modern technologies. ...

-In the free time, I like to enjoy and discover new teas from around the world.
+Currently, I work at UpSens, an Italian startup focused on the development of environmental monitoring devices.
+It is part of the Optoi group, a major Italian group committed to the sensors and IoT world.